AIceNoodles/GDSCHackaton/readme.md

 ## Under the hood

-To craft meaningful questions and ensure factuality of the feedback, SocrAItes leverages a cutting-edge Retrieval Augmented Generation system, which has been shown to drastically reduce hallucinations and lead to well-funded answers.
+To craft meaningful questions and ensure factuality of the feedback, SocrAItes leverages a cutting-edge Retrieval Augmented Generation system, which has been shown to drastically reduce hallucinations and lead to well-funded answers [[3]](#3).
 We build a vector database of semantic embeddings based on the provided material and use retrieval to help the LLM guide the user, using a series of carefully crafted prompts and resorting to the OpenAI API to achieve state-of-the-art performance.

 ## Demo